ColdGrub1384/Pisth/README.md

 ## Creating a pull request
 If you need to compile the code, you will need to make some changes, so please create a new branch with all changes you need to do and then apply only needed changes.

-## Joining betas
-Betas are installed via TestFlight and you can register [here](https://pisth.github.io/) in the 'Join Beta' section.
-An email will be sent in aprox. one day.

-Your name, lastname and email will be added to the [BETATESTERS.md](https://github.com/ColdGrub1384/Pisth/blob/master/BETATESTERS.md) file.
-If you don't want to appear here, [send me an email](mailto://adri_labbe@hotmail.com).